 In other circumstances, the injured person could go after money damages in a personal injury claim or lawsuit.
 The plaintiff could seek compensation for medical expenses, lost wages, pain and suffering, disability, and other losses.

 In a wrongful death action, the estate could seek to recover the cost of the final medical expenses, funeral, and burial costs.
 Close relatives might be able to go after compensation for other losses like the loss of income to the family, loss of services the deceased person provided to the household, and loss of companionship, guidance, and advice.
-You want to talk to a California personal injury attorney right away about your legal options.
+You want to talk to a California personal injury attorney right away about your legal options after a construction accident.
 Some actions must be taken within a matter of days to qualify for benefits.
 For help with your case contact our office today, we offer a free consultation.